The Secret To Choosing Spectacular Flooring

 If you like the look (and price) of vinyl, but professional installation is a budget buster, consider vinyl tile.
 This product is available with a do-it-yourself-friendly peel-and-stick backing or can be installed using a trowel-in-place adhesive.
 Peel-and-stick vinyl tiles are a cost-effective alternative, but should be considered temporary at best.
 Vinyl tiles, on the other hand, are not as easy to install as meets the eye, but can take a beating and offer excellent decorating options.

 Of all the choices, tile (ceramic, marble and granite) offers the most design flexibility and can be installed in virtually any space in a home.
-Though ceramic tile has traditionally been considered an upgrade finish for bathroom and kitchen floors, its use has increased dramatically much in part due to the fact that the trend in floor construction has in many parts of the country moved from wood to concrete.
+Though ceramic or marble flooring has traditionally been considered an upgrade finish for bathroom and kitchen floors, its use has increased dramatically much in part due to the fact that the trend in floor construction has in many parts of the country moved from wood to concrete.
 Thus, the time and expense of installing a mortar bed is not required as tile can be installed directly onto a concrete floor.

 The biggest problem that most people have with tile is the grout joints.
 Grout can stain, crack, and must periodically be renewed and sealed.
 And even as durable as it is, tile and children often don’t mix.
 A dropped pot can result in a chipped or cracked tile that often can’t be replaced with a match.
 On the other hand, tile installation can be challenging and enjoyable, but is guaranteed to be lots of work.
 When purchasing tile (for do-it-yourself or professional installation), make sure to order extra for damage replacement down the road.